How Does Rain Affect Chemicals and pH in a Swimming Pool's Water?

 Not necessarily.
 It depends on the amount of rain and also your current water chemistry.
 If you have a light rainfall (.25 to .50 inches) of rain, it may temporarily lower the pH in the pool, but not by much and will come back up on it's own.
 If you always maintain proper water chemistry, especially pH, Alkalinity and Stabilizer, A bit of rain in the pool is nothing to worry about.

-A large amount of rain however, such as a strong thunderstorm or a rain that drops over 2-3 inches in a short amount of time will require of course, draining the pool a few inches and re-testing the chemicals.
+A large amount of rain however, such as a strong thunderstorm or a rain that drop between 1 and 3 inches in a short amount of time will require of course, draining the pool a few inches and re-testing the chemicals.
 The pH will be lower and the Chlorine may be slightly diluted.

 - How Much Muriatic Acid Should I Add to a Swimming Pool?